10 minutes Reading time

 The demand for a particular colour of chair or sofa is quite high with grey, yellow, pink, blue, purple and teal all featuring in our high competition keywords.

 None of our retailers is ranking highly for any of these colour related terms.
-However, the retailers who are have title tags and meta descriptions with the colour mentioned and this usually links through to a filter page.
+However, the retailers who have title tags and meta descriptions with the colour mentioned and this usually links through to a filter page.

 If you’re not making the most of your colour filters, you’re missing a big opportunity.